polyrhythm-project/polyrhythm-maps/timeline/README.md

 # Solutions Documentation
 [timeline-boilerplate.html](./timeline-boilerplate.html) provides a basemap for modifying according to the workflows below.

-See [timeline-1.html](./timeline-1.html) for map with sucessfull timeline slider built referencing code and documentation from [http://dwilhelm89.github.io/LeafletSlider/](http://dwilhelm89.github.io/LeafletSlider/)
+See [index.html](./index.html) for map with successful timeline slider built referencing code and documentation from [http://dwilhelm89.github.io/LeafletSlider/](http://dwilhelm89.github.io/LeafletSlider/)

 1. Convert csv data to geoJSON - drag into https://geojson.io/ to visualize and "Save" in geoJSON format
 2. Add corpus.geojson to appropriate repo folder.
 Then wrap the data as a variable (simply add `var corpusdata =` before the data on the first line).
 This will save the file in javascript format.
 It should now appear as `corpus.js`